 There was a GoPro camera strapped to his side of the desk pointed right at me as I reluctantly handed over my batch of cartoons.

 I stared straight at the GoPro, confused.
 Was it on?
 Was he recording everyone’s submission meeting?
 Where would it be used?
 Was this going into some kind of archive?
 Was this a new reality TV-show I didn’t know about?
-(Turns out it was for a film called “Very Semi-Serious.” which won Best Documentary Feature at the Tribeca Film Festival.
-No big deal…)
+(Turns out it was for a film called “Very Semi-Serious.” which went on to win Best Documentary Feature at the Tribeca Film Festival.)

 My thoughts piled up on top of each other to the point where I missed the first minute of what he was saying to me before he even looked down at the cartoons.
 He asked me what I did and I answered “Ehh.. um.
 Cartoonist.
 I’m a cartoonist!”

 He seemed pleased, but then I realised that raised the stakes.
 He was going to expect much better work than someone who didn’t do this for a living.
 Giant beads of sweat started a party in my armpits.

 The moment arrived, the moment of truth.
 He picked up my first cartoon and studied it.
 Nothing.
 The next one.
 Picked it up, studied it, said “Hmm.” then put it down and moved onto the next.